wouterd/docker-maven-plugin/README.md

 up.
 It could also work with lower versions of docker, but it won't, because I specifically target the 1.10 API to prevent strange errors from occurring.

-# Architecture principles
-* The plugin needs to work in CI server environments, so it needs to make sure there are no port collisions and multiple builds can run on the same server in parallel.
-Also, docker images and containers it creates need to have unique names and/or ids.
-* Multiple "docker providers" need to be supported and pluggable

 # Docker providers
 Currently the plugin supports two types of docker "providers", which both connect to docker via the remote API (HTTP REST), unix sockets are not yet supported: